-Hydropower provides clean electricity, with significantly lower greenhouse gas emissions than most other energy sources.
+Hydropower is the oldest form of clean electricity, with significantly lower greenhouse gas emissions than most other energy sources.

-By reducing our reliance on fossil fuels, hydropower avoids up to four billion tonnes of additional GHG emissions
+For comparison with burning coal, hydropower avoids up to four billion tonnes of additional greenhouse gas emissions being emitted annually.

 Hydropower also supports the rapid growth of solar and wind power, thanks to the flexibility and storage it offers power grids that are increasingly reliant on variable power supply.